Code of Conduct

 Federal and state laws govern the ways in which Insperity may compete.
 The purpose of these laws (sometimes known as “competition” or “antitrust” laws) is to prevent interference with a competitive market system.
 Under these laws, companies or individuals may not enter into formal or informal agreements with other companies or individuals or engage in certain other activities that unreasonably restrict competition.
 Illegal practices can include, among others, price fixing, allocating clients or territories or unlawfully abusing a dominant market position.

-In contacts with competitors, employees are generally prohibited from discussing competitively sensitive information, such as pricing policies, contract terms, costs, marketing and product plans, market surveys and other proprietary or confidential information.
-Such discussions or any collaboration with a competitor about competitively sensitive matters can be illegal.
+In contacts with competitors, you are generally prohibited from discussing competitively sensitive information, such as pricing policies, contract terms, costs, marketing and product plans, market surveys and other proprietary or confidential information.
+In addition to potentially being harmful to Insperity, such discussions or any collaboration with a competitor about competitively sensitive matters can be illegal.
 While discussions of some sensitive information may, under certain circumstances, be permissible, no such discussions with competitors should take place without prior approval of the General Counsel.
-Employees are required to report promptly to the General Counsel any instance in which a competitor has raised any of these topics or otherwise suggested collaboration with respect to any of them.
+You are required to report promptly to the General Counsel any instance in which a competitor has raised any of these topics or otherwise suggested collaboration with respect to any of them.

-Insperity’s success requires a commitment on the part of all of its employees to the proper allocation and use of its assets, tangible and intangible.
+Insperity’s success requires a commitment on the part of each of us to properly protect, allocate and use the company’s assets.
 Theft, carelessness and waste have a direct impact on Insperity’s profitability.
-For these purposes, the Company’s assets include equipment, supplies, real estate, tools, funds, computer systems and equipment, computer software, computer data, vehicles, records or reports, designs, databases, marketing and service information, non-public information, client and worksite employee information, intellectual property or other sensitive information or materials and telephone, voice mail or e-mail communications, as well as Company funds in any form.
-We have a duty to protect the Company’s assets from loss, damage, misuse, theft or sabotage.
-We must also ensure the efficient use of the Company’s assets.
-The Company’s assets are to be used for business purposes only.
-Management must approve any use of Insperity assets or services that is not solely for the Company’s benefit, other than incidental personal use that does not create any additional costs for the Company, interfere with work duties or violate any company policy.
+For these purposes, Insperity’s assets include equipment, supplies, real estate, tools, funds, computer systems and equipment, computer software, computer data, vehicles, records or reports, designs, databases, marketing and service information, non-public information, client information, worksite or corporate employee information, intellectual property or other sensitive information or materials and telephone, voice mail or e-mail communications, as well as Insperity’s funds.
+We have a duty to protect Insperity’s assets from loss, damage, misuse, theft or sabotage.
+We must also ensure the efficient use of Insperity’s assets.
+Insperity’s assets are to be used for conducting Insperity’s business.
+Any personal use of Insperity assets (such as equipment, computers, cell phones, materials, resources or proprietary information), must comply with company policy.

 Accurate Books and Records

 Federal law requires Insperity to make sure that its books and records accurately and fairly represent transactions and dispositions of our assets in reasonable detail.
-In all of our operations, it is a violation of company policy, and possibly illegal, for any employee to cause our books and records to be inaccurate in any way.
-Employees must never create or participate in the creation of records that are misleading or artificial.
-Employees are expected to cooperate fully with our internal and independent auditors.
-In particular, all employees must strictly respect the following requirements.
+In all of our operations, it violates company policy, and is possibly illegal, for you to cause our books and records to be inaccurate in any way.
+You must never create or participate in the creation of records that are misleading or artificial or provide false or misleading supporting documentation, including documentation related to business expenses.
+Insperity will not condone any undisclosed liabilities or unrecorded bank accounts or assets established for any purpose.
+You are expected to cooperate fully with our internal and independent auditors.
+In particular, you must strictly respect the following requirements:

-• Access to Company Assets, Transactions on Management’s Authorization
+• Access to Insperity’s Assets; Transactions on Management’s Authorization

-Access to Company assets is permitted only in accordance with management’s general or specific authorization and transactions must be executed only in accordance with management’s general or specific authorizations.
+Access to Insperity’s assets is permitted only in accordance with management’s general or specific authorization and transactions (including contracts with clients, vendors and other third parties) must be executed only in accordance with management’s general or specific authorizations.
 Transactions involving Insperity must be recorded to permit preparation of our financial statements in conformity with generally accepted accounting principles and related requirements and to maintain accountability for Insperity’s assets.

 • Proper Payments

-No employee may authorize payment of Company funds knowing that any part of the payment will be used for any purpose other than the purpose described in the documents supporting the payment.
+You may not seek or authorize payment of Insperity funds knowing that any part of the payment will be used for any purpose other than the purpose described in the documents supporting the payment.

 • Appropriate Controls